By Sarabeth Brockley

 Building on the numerous different platforms listed above, the Citizens’ Climate Engagement Network (CCEN) seeks to develop the role of citizens across the world at the level of the international negotiation process.
 In a similar way that CCL works at a national level to create participatory democracy and citizen engagement, CCEN seeks to transpose and perfect this model at the UN level and ensure that citizens’ voices are heard and included in all negotiations, even those behind closed doors.

 To finish off the launching of the CCEN, three award-winning poets closed out the session from Spoken Word for the World.
 They are organized and managed by one of the Global Strategy Interns, Isatis Citron, who worked with many young voices to give them space to contribute to another part of the climate movement: the link between art as a transformative process and the ability to talk about the UNFCCC through spoken word and personal experience.
-Here is a brief look at a few of their stories.
-You can find them at their event page on tcktcktck’s page or click here.
 We suggest the title: “run for your life.”

 Eunice Andrada “Perhaps the further you are, the quieter we become.
 In this spectacle of drowning as you watch baby teeth float to shore, after the ocean spits out another hometown”